billforsternz/retro-sargon/README.md

 unmodified program text from the book, progressing through manual and mechanical modification through to the ultimate sargon-x86.asm file (and its companion sargon-asm-interface.h).
 The directory contains its own readme.txt file to describe them.
-There's also rebuild-and-test.bat script in the project root directory to repeat and test the conversion process.
+There's also rebuild-and-compare.bat script in the project root directory to repeat and test the conversion process.